January 2, 2026 (5mo ago) — last updated March 22, 2026 (3mo ago)

 Go Visual with Heatmaps and Session Recordings

-While GA4 tells you what happened, tools like Hotjar or Microsoft Clarity show you why.
-Heatmaps reveal where people click and how far they scroll; session recordings let you watch users’ real journeys.
-These visual tools often reveal glaring usability problems that numbers alone can’t show3.
+GA4 tells you what happened; tools like Hotjar and Microsoft Clarity show you why.
+Heatmaps reveal where people click and how far they scroll; session recordings let you watch real journeys.
+These visual tools reveal usability problems numbers can miss3.

-“I’m not exaggerating when I say that watching a handful of session recordings can reveal more about your site’s problems than staring at spreadsheets for a week.”
+“I’m not exaggerating when I say watching session recordings can reveal more about your site’s problems than staring at spreadsheets for a week.”

 Pulling It All Together: Your Engagement Audit

-When you combine hard data from GA4 with visual insights from heatmaps and recordings, you have a clear framework for an engagement audit.
-That lets you identify whether the root cause is a technical issue, weak content, or a clunky experience.
+Combine GA4 data with heatmaps and recordings to run an engagement audit.
+That shows whether the root cause is technical, weak content, or a clunky experience.

 A practical example:

-1. GA4 shows a specific landing page has an unusually high exit rate.
+1. GA4 shows a landing page has an unusually high exit rate.

-2. A heatmap reveals that almost no one scrolls past the main banner.
+2. A heatmap reveals almost no one scrolls past the banner.

 3. A session recording shows users repeatedly clicking a non-interactive image in that banner and then leaving.